 Yesterday I received an email from a pastor who is trying to revamp the guest services ministry at his church.
 He asked the “structure” question: How do you have your team organized?
 Since that’s a question I don’t think I’ve ever dealt with in a full post, I thought I’d give it a shot here.
-(And if this sort of guest services nerd talk makes you want to find a nearby cliff to jump off, feel free to watch this video of a really loud monkey instead.)

 Keep in mind that – while we want our teams to be structured similarly at all campuses – each campus may look slightly different depending on size.
 Your church will, too.
 The structure below should be adjusted based on congregation size, number of worship services you offer, and the total number of guest services sub-teams (Parking, Outer Entry, Coffee Bar, etc.) that you plan for.

 First Impressions Director.
 This is the man or woman that oversees everything at a campus level.
 If you’re a single-site church, this is the pastor responsible for overseeing guest services.
 The FI Director is ultimately responsible for everything from identifying and training new volunteers to setting vision to troubleshooting problems to…everything else.
 They’re the point person, so they need to eat, drink, and breathe hospitality on a heart level.
 It has to be part of their DNA.